MRtrix3/mrtrix3/docs/reference/commands/tckedit.rst

 Other options specific to tckedit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-inverse** output the inverse selection of streamlines based on the criteria provided, i.e. only those streamlines that fail at least one criterion will be written to file.
+-  **-inverse** output the inverse selection of streamlines based on the criteria provided; i.e. only those streamlines that fail at least one criterion, and/or vertices that are outside masks if provided, will be written to file

 -  **-ends_only** only test the ends of each streamline against the provided include/exclude ROIs